jerryhgladinet/docs/deploy/source/chapter07.rst

 SSL (HTTPS) Configuration
 ==============================

-We recommend that you turn on SSL for HTTPS before you download any access clients because access clients need to connect to your CentreStack’s access end point.
+We recommend that you turn on SSL for HTTPS before you download any access client agents because access client agents need to connect to your CentreStack’s access end point (External URL).

 Even though it can connect to CentreStack via plain HTTP we recommend configuring SSL for HTTPS before the client connects.
 You can get a SSL certificate